What Exactly is the Afterlife and What Does My Child Do There?

 I talk to Jacob.
 I tell him how his nieces and nephew are doing.
 I tell him about his Dad and me and how the rest of the family are doing.
 I tell him how we love him and miss him so much.
 I ask him to beg G-d to send His Moshiach to the world and eliminate the crying, sighing, and suffering.

-We Can Connect To Our Loved Ones in This World Even Though They’ve Passed Away
+We Can Connect To Our Children in This World Even Though They’ve Passed Away

 Sending Gifts To Heaven